esa/nanosat-mo-framework/docs/source/apps/parameters.rst

 Now, let's actually register our parameters.
 To define our parameters, we need two things: a **ParameterDefinitionDetailsList** and an **IdentifierList**.
 The **ParameterDefinitionDetailsList** contains all the details of our parameters, except for the name.
 The parameter names are provided in the **IdentifierList** in the same order, as the corresponding **ParameterDefinitionDetails** are passed to the other list.
-So, if we supplied the details in the order gain_r, gain_g, gain_b, exposureTime, then the **IdentifierList** would contain the **Identifiers** for "GainRed", "GainGreen", "GainBlue" and "ExposureTime" in that order.
+So, if we supplied the details in the order gainR, gainG, gainB, exposureTime, then the **IdentifierList** would contain the **Identifiers** for "GainRed", "GainGreen", "GainBlue" and "ExposureTime" in that order.
 **ParameterDefinitionDetails** contain basic information about your parameter.
 This information is a short description (**String**) which can be displayed in the CTT, its raw type (**Byte**), if the parameter value is sent to the NMF on a regular basis (**Boolean**), the delay between parameter updates (**Duration**), an expression to check if the current parameter value is valid (**ParameterExpression**) and finally a **ParameterConversion** if the parameter has a converted type.
 The last two values can be null, if they are not needed.
 However, the other values should be set.
 Otherwise, NullPointerExceptions will occur.